EdDataScienceEES/tutorial-instructions/README.md

 You are encouraged to add your peers to your tutorial development tutorials so that you can exchange feedback - remember that the best way to check if your tutorial makes sense is to have someone that is not you go through it.

-__Note that the deadline for this challenge is 1pm on 7th Dec 2018.
+__Note that the deadline for this challenge is 12 noon on 7th Dec 2018.
 Submission is via GitHub like with previous challenges, but you have to also submit a pdf version of your tutorial via Turnitin.
 Your submission on GitHub will represent a repository that is also a website (the tutorial on making tutorials below explains how to turn a GitHub repo into a website) and you can just save a pdf of your website, you don't need to be separately generating a pdf unless you want to.__

 __Marking criteria:__